Cheap Auto Insurance in Idaho for 2025 (Find Savings With These 10 Companies)

 Pros & Cons

-The top picks for cheap auto insurance in Idaho are USAA, State Farm, and Travelers, with rates starting at just $11 per month.
+The cheap auto insurance in Idaho are USAA, State Farm, and Travelers, with USAA ranked as the top overall pick.

 Our Top 10 Company Picks: Cheap Auto Insurance in Idaho